www.fd.org Office of Defender Services

 • Plea Negotiations and Proffers

-Formats Available: Streaming
+Formats Available: On-Demand

 On-Demand Release Date: Available Now